 Jump to:

-- Butter: I used unsalted butter for this chicken bites recipe.
-You can use salted butter, too, but then be careful while adding salt to the recipe.
+- Unsalted Butter: I used unsalted butter for this chicken bite recipe.
+You can use salted butter, too, but then reduce the added salt in the dish.

-- Italian Seasoning: I always keep Italian seasoning in my kitchen cabinet.
+- Italian Seasoning: I love using it and always keep it in my kitchen cabinet.
 Substitute with ½ teaspoon oregano, ¼ teaspoon dried basil, and ¼ teaspoon thyme.
+Or try a different seasoning like Cajun chicken bites.

-- Refined olive oil: You can use any cooking oil with a high smoke point for this recipe, like sunflower oil.
+- Refined olive oil: You can use any cooking oil with a high smoke point for this dish, like sunflower oil.

-- Cornflour/cornstarch: You can substitute it with all-purpose flour.
-Sprinkle it over chicken pieces before pan-frying them.
+- Cornflour/cornstarch: It helps to thicken the sauce, as we did in our kung pao chicken.
+You can substitute it with all-purpose flour.
+Sprinkle the flour over the chicken pieces before pan-frying.
 Skip the addition of cornflour slurry.

-- Coriander Leaves/Parsley: Both coriander leaves (cilantro) and parsley work with this recipe.
+- Coriander Leaves/Parsley: Both fresh parsley and coriander leaves/cilantro work great.
 Use whatever you have in your kitchen.

 How to make Garlic Butter Chicken Bites